rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

 That's the authentication interface for your React components that will connect to the Firebase API.
-It covers all the use cases for this application.
 In the next section, we will consume all the methods of your Firebase class in your React components.

 ### Exercises:

-* Read more about {{% a_blank "Firebase Authentication for Web" "https://firebase.google.com/docs/auth/web/start" %}}.
+* Read more about {{% a_blank "Firebase Authentication for Web" "https://firebase.google.com/docs/auth/web/start" %}}
-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/ad71eae018fa27202fd1a42da0e624805068800e" %}}.
+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/ad71eae018fa27202fd1a42da0e624805068800e" %}}

 {{% chapter_header "Sign Up with React and Firebase" "react-firebase-sign-up" %}}

 We set up all the routes for your application, configured Firebase and implemented the authentication API for your Firebase class.
+It's also possible to use Firebase within your React components.
 Now it's time to use the authentication functionalities in your React components, which we'll build from scratch.
 I try to put most of the code in one block, because the components are not too small, and splitting them up step by step might be too verbose.
 Nevertheless, I will guide you through each code block afterward.
-The code blocks for forms can become repetitive, so they will be explained.
+The code blocks for forms can become repetitive, so they will be explained once well.

 Let's start with the sign up page (registration page).
 It consists of the page, a form, and a link.
-The form is used to sign up a new user to your application, but the link will be used on the sign in page (login page) if a user has no account.
+The form is used to sign up a new user to your application with username, email, and password.
+The link will be used on the sign in page (login page) later if a user has no account yet.
 It is a redirect to the sign up page, but not used on the sign up page itself.
 Implement the *src/components/SignUp/index.js* file the following way:

 {{< highlight javascript >}}
 import React, { Component } from 'react';